-Life has hit my sweet friend with some nasty curveballs in recent days.
+Life has hit my sweet and strong friend with some nasty curveballs in recent days.

 I define a curveball as any situation we were not expecting that abruptly alters our life in an unpleasant and unanticipated way.
 Curveballs are frustratingly common in this life.
 No one, no matter how well they manage their personal affairs, makes it through this life without experiencing at least one season of curveballs.